 How to prepare for a Power Outage

-Keep a torch handy
+Keep a torch for Power Cuts

 When your home is plunged into darkness, it can take your eyes some time to adjust.
 Thus, navigating your home in the dark can be treacherous, leading at best to bumps and bruises and at worst to harmful trips and falls.

-Keep open lines of communication
+During a Power Outage keep open lines of communication

 Your mobile phone is likely your first line of defense in this scenario, and can provide illumination and an open line of communication with the outside world.
 However, if your battery is on the wane this could cause problems.
 Keep a rechargeable power pack somewhere easily accessible to allow you to charge it.
 Alternatively, an analogue plug-in phone will work perfectly well without electricity.